 This adjustment accounts for differences in overall location.
 Further adjustments will follow relative to this larger issue, addressed with additional consideration to issues of site visibility, access, commercial density, and traffic flow.
-Sale #1 is located in a superior location and is adjusted downward.
+Sale #1 and #2 are located in a superior location and are adjusted downward.
 All other sales are located in similar locations as the subject and no adjustment is warranted.